Phalcode/gamevault-docs/docs/server-docs/structure.md

 `Far Cry 6 (v1.5.0) (2021).zip`

-By following this naming convention and using the common values listed in the table above, you can ensure that your games are detected correctly by Crackpipe.
+By following this naming convention and using the common values listed in the table above, you can ensure that your games are detected correctly by GameVault.

 ### Other Examples